 Katie’s music can be found on all major digital music platforms.
 Her first full-length album, Something Different, was released on all digital platforms May 25th, 2017.
 In her own words, "Something Different is how I see the world we're all working towards - where peace and awareness for everything around us is abundant and everything is in balance.
 Where every person feels free to speak and live their truth.
 These songs are exactly that - they are my truth and my way of working to make this world better."

 Katie uses her music as a tool to bring her listeners back to their own truths by speaking and living her own.
-She is influenced by the natural world, personal experiences, and the characteristics of our society.
+She is influenced by the natural world, her deep relationship with the rhythms of the universe, personal growth, and the characteristics of our society.